 The strength of our management team is in the experience of our scientists and the success of our business talent.
 They are backed by a dedicated group of individuals, principally scientists by training, wholly focused on applying advanced technologies to best serve every customer.

-Scott is an active angel investor in numerous early stage life sciences companies, has a B.Sc. from Pennsylvania State University, and resides in Tucson, Arizona.
+Mr. Edelman has a BS in Business from Pennsylvania State University, is an active angel investor in numerous early stage enterprises, and resides in Tucson, Arizona.

 Kerry Oliver, Ph.D.

 In late 2001, Kerry co-founded Radix BioSolutions to satisfy unmet customer needs for custom molecular and immunoassay development, validation, and manufacturing.
 The pride of his career nearly 20 years later, Radix products continue to be used for customer’s in-house research, clinical trials, and environmental threat assessment and testing.

 In 1997, Kerry joined the R&D department at Luminex during its initial development of the xMAP® diagnostic platform.
 Among his initial responsibilities at Luminex was to lead a team of assay development scientists in showcasing the capabilities of the platform to early adopters.
 In addition, he served as a liaison with key customers and strategic partners to expedite adoption and commercialization of the platform.